 Applications can use the ICF box as an alignment tool, to ensure that glyphs touch the edges of the text frame and page objects are visually aligned to text edges.
 It is also useful for aligning glyphs of different sizes on the same line.
 In Japanese traditional paper-based workflow, the ICF box was often used for these purposes.
 It provides optically aligned results that are superior to using the ideographic em-box.

-HorizAxis.icfb is the mininum piece of information required to define the ICF, in a CJK font.
+HorizAxis.icfb is the minimum piece of information required to define the ICF, in a CJK font.
 First, the ideographic em-box dimensions must be calculated as in the clause "Ideographic Em-Box" above.
 The ICF edges are then calculated in the following order:

 If HorizAxis.icfb defined: